 - 1. An initial face-to-face complete diagnostic assessment has been completed. - 2.
-The purpose of the proposed testing is to answer a specific question or questions (identified in the initial diagnostic assessment) that cannot otherwise be answered by one or more comprehensive evaluations or consultations with the member, family/support system and other treating providers review of available records. - 3.
+The purpose of the proposed testing is to answer a specific question or questions (identified in the initial diagnostic assessment) that cannot otherwise be answered by one or more comprehensive evaluations or consultations with the member, family/support system and review of other treating providers available records OR the testing battery is used to establish a baseline of functional abilities to allow for measured outcomes - 3.
 The proposed battery of tests is individualized to meet the member's needs and answer the specific diagnostic/clinical questions identified above. - 4.
-The member is cognitively able to participate appropriately in the selected battery of tests. - 5.
+At the completion of the testing, a comprehensive report is generated which includes the tests used, scores and an in-depth summary of the findings of the assessment. - 5.
+The member is cognitively able to participate appropriately in the selected battery of tests. - 6.
 The results of the proposed testing can reasonably be expected to contribute significantly in the development and implementation of an individualized treatment plan.